fxkrait/leetcode/README.md

 Therefore, I recurse on the node above, below, left, and right.

 In those cases, I return out if I end up out of bounds of my array.
 If I find a 1, I will set it to 0, and recurse again.
+(Note: I do not increment the numberOfIslands counter, because I did not find a new island, I am still processing the same island).

 If I find a 0, I do nothing (don't traverse anymore on that node).

 This is similar to a BFS algorithm (iterating out 1 node at a time), and by using this recursive logic, I can set the entire island to 0's.